Gentle Electric Home Page

 follower was ready for manufacturing.
 Approximately 200 of these pitch followers were

 sold over the next 10 years.
-The pitch follower existed in 5 configurations...
+The pitch follower was produced in 6 configurations...

 In 1977, Carl relocated Gentle Electric to Santa Cruz, CA, concurrent with